 CHARTERED TAX INSTITUTE OF MALAYSIA (225750-T) e-CTIM No.143/2012 1 October 2012 3.
 Withholding Tax (WHT) - New Section 109H - Appeal by Payer The Bill now allows the payer to appeal on the Sections 109, 109B and 109F withholding taxes.
 However, the right of appeal will be denied to the payer if - (i) An appeal has been filed with the Special Commissioners of Income Tax by the non-resident recipient, to whom the payer was liable to make the payment; or - (ii) Such payment to the non-resident is disallowed as a deduction under S.39 of the Income Tax Act 1967 (ITA), or - (iii) The amount due has not been paid to the Director General of Inland Revenue An issue will arise here if the payer legitimately believes (and has legal ground to do so) that the payer does not need to withhold the taxes but in a later tax audit, the tax auditors take a different position and disallow the payment to the non-resident under S. 39 and further demand the payment of the withholding tax.
 In such an event, under the proposed changes in the Bill, the payer will be denied the right to appeal.
 This position is completely contrary to the basic principle that a taxpayer cannot be denied his right of appeal.
 Again, this is a matter that needs to be brought to the attention of MOF 4.
 Change in Tax Treatment of Interest Income The treatment of interest as a business income under S.4(a) has now become extremely restrictive under the New Section 4B.
 The Bill seeks to confine interest income as business source if the amended S.24(5) applies, i.e. interest arising from a business of lending money and the business is licensed under any written law.
-A strict interpretation appears to exclude interest income derived from a Housing Development Account, overdue payment by debtors, etc. as business income.
-The decisions in the Malaysian Courts such as that on Pan Century Edible Oils would become irrelevant.
-This treatment is not conducive to encouraging the use of funds in carrying out a business and this treatment would likely result in increasing the cost of doing business in Malaysia.
+A strict interpretation appears to exclude interest income e.g overdue interest payment from trade debtors, etc. as business income.
+The decisions in the Malaysian Courts such as that on Pan Century Edible Oils may no longer apply.
+This treatment is not conducive to encouraging the use of funds in carrying out business activities and this treatment would likely result in increasing the cost of doing business in Malaysia.
 5. Treasury Shares (TS) The Bill proposes that a deduction be given to the company having a business income on the cost of acquiring the treasury shares which are to be transferred to its employees under the employee-based remuneration scheme.
 The details of the proposal are available in the Bill.
-However, there are 2 issues which you need to be aware of:
+Members should be aware of the following issues: